 When it gets too hot for outdoor activity, you can drive along Highway 8 and Kolob Canyon Terrace.

-→ Stay in Springdale so you’re close to the park entrance and can walk to shopping and restaurants.
+Airbnb Rentals in Springdale – you’ll want to stay in Springdale so you’re close to the park entrance and can walk to shopping and restaurants.

 Utah Summer Vacation Destinations: Visit Utah State Parks